 The return type given in the function definition must match the return type in declarations of the function elsewhere in the program.
-You need not declare functions with int return type before you call them, although prototypes are recommended so that correct argument checking will be enabled.
+You need not declare functions with int return type before you call them.
 However, functions with other return types must be defined or declared before they are called.

-A function's return type is used only when the function returns a value.
-A function returns a value when a return statement containing an expression is executed.
+A function's return type is used only when the function returns a value, which occurs when a return statement containing an expression is executed.
 The expression is evaluated, converted to the return value type if necessary, and returned to the point at which the function was called.
 If no return statement is executed, or if the return statement does not contain an expression, the return value is undefined.
 If the calling function expects a return value, the behavior of the program is also undefined.